kaspir/smartshop-journey/README.md

 It is a collection of basic examples that presents various features in AR.js library (version 2).
 Viewing the AR examples will require a device with a camera and various marker images to be detected, which are available in the markers directory in this repository.
 Requires the kanji marker unless otherwise specified.
 Source code hosted at https://github.com/stemkoski/AR.js-examples

+About **WebXR samples (ext)** subpage

+It is a collection of examples how to use various aspects of WebXR API.
+Source code hosted at https://github.com/immersive-web/webxr-samples

 ## Links